 - IPVanish Fast speeds and good privacy features.
 Doesn’t reliably work with Netflix or iPlayer.

 - VyprVPN Owns its server network which helps it achieve high speeds.
-Good option for streaming.
+A good option for streaming.

 Why should I use a VPN in Oman?